Kaleb Jackson

 Kaleb Jackson (born June 11, 1996) is an American soccer player who plays as a forward for AC Syracuse Pulse.

 Career

-College & Amateur
+College and amateur

 Jackson played four years of college soccer at Rockhurst University between 2014 and 2017.
 While at college, Jackson also appeared for National Premier Soccer League side AFC Ann Arbor during their 2017 season, where he scored three goals and tallied two assists.
 In 2018, Jackson made two appearances with Saint Louis Club Atletico during the team's inaugural season in the NPSL.

 Professional

 On March 19, 2019, Jackson signed with USL League One side South Georgia Tormenta.

 In February 2020, Jackson was signed by Chattanooga FC of the National Independent Soccer Association.